mstksg/inCode/copy/entries/io-purity.md

 lazy, which implies that there is no inherent ordering in your statements.

 We have the best of both worlds.
 Purity and...well, usefulness!

+In fact, it doesn't seem like there is really any "other" way Haskell could handle this and still feel Haskell.
+And this is the reason why Haskell succeeds where other languages fail: Though we have not seen any of this in this article, Haskell provides very specialized tools for assembling and composing complex instruction data structures that make it extremely simple, expressive, and elegant.
+For a language that handles computational data structures so well, *not* handling IO this way would be a real shame!